 “The act of making the paintings is slow, at times methodical.
 The paint is applied with squeegees and knives, creating thick transparent glazes.
 The edges of color butt up against each other.
 There is a physicality to the way the colors meet and edges interlock.”—Zoe Walsh

 Zeit Contemporary Art is pleased to present “Remote Light,” a selection of new work by Zoe Walsh.
-This online exhibition, available from October 25th to December 28th, 2018 on Artsy, is curated by Bianca Boragi.
-In this new series of vibrant paintings, Walsh employs a palette of cyan, magenta, and yellow glazes to sequentially build planar layers and depth.
+This exhibition, curated by Bianca Boragi, showcases a new series of vibrant paintings where Walsh employs a palette of cyan, magenta, and yellow glazes to sequentially build planar layers and depth.

 Walsh’s work is an investigation of intermediality through hyper-vivid acrylic paintings in which refracted screens and translucent entities anchor each other to the space of the canvas.
 Immersive and unsettling, Remote Light connotes a sensual recollection of cinematic realities, like a memory, replayed and reprojected across the scrim of one’s closed eyes.